Chris Del Conte

 Chris Del Conte was appointed TCU's director of intercollegiate athletics in October 2009.

-A new $164 million Amon G. Carter Stadium opened in September 2012, while a $59 million renovation of Daniel-Meyer Coliseum will provide a new TCU basketball home for the 2014-15 season.
-Almost $6 million combined contributed to the August 2010 opening of the Jane Justin Fieldhouse at Garvey-Rosenthal Soccer Stadium and a new baseball performance center to be completed in Fall 2014.
+A new $164 million Amon G. Carter Stadium opened in September 2012, while a $59 million renovation of Daniel-Meyer Coliseum will provide a new TCU basketball home for the 2015-16 season.
+Almost $6 million combined contributed to the August 2010 opening of the Jane Justin Fieldhouse at Garvey-Rosenthal Soccer Stadium and the Fall 2014 completion of the G. Malcolm Louden Player Development Center for Baseball.

 In 2013-14, TCU totaled six team or individual Big 12 championships in addition to track and field's Lorraine Ugen winning the NCAA indoor title in the women's long jump.